matteoferla/crysalin/README.md

 * Complex w/o tag: -1949.2 kcal/mol

 The tag only add -15.5 kcal/mol to the monomer's score, but -19.7 kcal/mol to the complex's score.

-Therefore, any model with the tag will be penalised by +20 kcal/mol, when the interface score is brutally calculated without minimising the monomer as it done here.

 ## AF2 validation